bluedot-arcade/bluedot-docs/docs/boards/bd845-pwb/faqs.md

 Yes!
 Just like the original board.
 You can disable the legacy mode option since it is not required on this setup.

+## Why should I get this board instead of the original one?

+If you need this board it probably means that the original one you have is broken.
+In most cases it can be fixed by replacing some components but it requires some time and expertise.
+But if the broken component is the CPLD there is not very much you can do unfortunately.

+It is not very easy to find original working boards these days.

+Also, in the datasheet of the XC9536 CPLD Xilinx guarantees a data retention of minimum 20 years.
+While it does not specify if it is calculated when unpowered or during normal operation, in the worst case that means original boards will probably fail in the following years.

+The BD845-PWB board aim to resolve these problems.
+Also by being open-source it is designed to be repaired and updated, and if we stop producing them nothing prevents someone else to make it instead.

 ## My board is not working.
 What can I do?

 Oh no!
 Check the [troubleshooting guide].
 If that does not help, you can [contact us].